By Kathryn Joyce | Vol. XXXIII — No. 3 2012

 To do so would be an opportunity for the church to move beyond the obstructionism it has engaged in with regards to condom distribution to an actual position of advocacy, challenging stigma by refusing secrecy and even the tradition of principled duplicity within their own house.
 Acknowledging the truth about people’s lived sexuality—from the fact that people have sex outside marriage to the reality that clergy have sexual lives—could amount to a much more human understanding of sex than the pope has envisioned so far.

 Kathryn Joyce is a journalist and author of Quiverfull: Inside the Christian Patriarchy Movement and The Child Catchers: Rescue, Trafficking and the New Gospel of Adoption, forthcoming in 2013.
 Her work has appeared in the Nation, the Atlantic, Mother Jones, Slate and many other publications.

-In Sub-Saharan Africa, more than 22 million people are living with HIV.
-And 53 million women in this region want to avoid pregnancy but cannot access contraception.
-“In One Place”, a new film by Population Action International shows why integrating family planning, reproductive health and HIV/AIDS is a priority for women and young people in sub-Saharan Africa.
+In Sub-Saharan Africa more than 22 million people are living with HIV and 53 million women want to avoid pregnancy but cannot access contraception.
+“In One Place”, a new film by Population Action International shows why integrating family planning, reproductive health and HIV/AIDS is a priority for women and young people in this region.

 Be sure to ‘like’ us on Facebook